joseph-abell/york-oratory/content/groups.md

     title: Women’s Oratory
     urlSlug: groups/womens-oratory
   - body: >-
       Meets on Wednesdays from 4-5pm during term time.
+It is a great way for Catholic teenagers to meet other Catholics the same age.
+We focus on building friendships, supporting an active prayer-life, learning about the Faith, and helping in the Church.

+      Typically we start to gather in the upper room of St Wilfrid's church, and the meeting begins properly in St Philip's chapel with the Gospel reading for the day, followed by a short spiritual talk.
+The activities afterwards vary from week to week, and are a varied as cleaning the church, competing in quiz, cooking pancakes, Confessions, Adoration of the Most Blessed Sacrament, playing board games, and having talks.

+      This group is for both boys and girls.

+      _"For young men to make sure of persevering, it is absolutely necessary that they should avoid wicked companions, and be familiar with good ones."_ - St Philip Neri

-Please see Br Adam if you are interested in joining.
+      Please talk to Br Adam if you are interested in joining.

       ![](/media/20180227_165058-2018_09_14-16_43_05-utc-2-.jpg)